dhyey0512/WeatherApp-/README.md

 * The app uses the Unsplash API, which requires a free API key.
 You can get an API key from the Unsplash website.<br><br>

 ## Made By
-Crafted with ❤️ by Yugam
+Crafted with ❤️ by dhyey